emkael/an9k/Analizator9000/Analizator9000/bin/Release/README.txt

 8. CHANGES HISTORY
 ==================

+2024.02 - 0.13
+    * bugfix version: do not analyze contracts that are zeroed in frequency tables

 2021.02 - 0.12
     * Chinese translation, courtesy of Li Ruisheng
     * cosmetic fixes to scores/MP/IMP in relation to the declarer